EmmaSteinman/cs372/project/project3.md

 **Note**

 We will collect your solution automatically through GitHub by taking a snapshot by the deadline.
 Thus, be sure to commit your changes and do a `git push` to GitHub, especially in the last few minutes!
 If you are developing in a specific branch, in the end don't forget to merge changes in the branch to the `master` branch.
-If you decide to use the late hour tokens, by the deadline send an email to cs318-staff@cs.jhu.edu with the subject `[Late Request]: $GitHub_Repo_Name$` (empty content is fine) so we won't be collecting and grading your solution immediately.
-When you finish, send another email to cs318-staff@cs.jhu.edu with the subject `[Late Finish]: $GitHub_Repo_Name$`.
+If you decide to use the late hour tokens, by the deadline send an email to bressoud@denison.edu with the subject `[Late Request]: $GitHub_Repo_Name$` (empty content is fine) so we won't be collecting and grading your solution immediately.
+When you finish, send another email to bressoud@denison.edu with the subject `[Late Finish]: $GitHub_Repo_Name$`.

 * * *